Forces acting on structures for buildings are known as structural loads.

 examples of dead loads

-As per the Indian Standard code for the design of concrete structures (IS 456), the dead loads are calculated based on the unit weights of the materials used in the construction.
+As per the Indian Standard code for the design of concrete structures (IS 456), they are calculated based on the unit weights of the materials used in the construction.

 The unit weights of commonly used construction materials are given in the table below.
 As per IS 875 (Part-1)